 I’ve covered this already, so get yourself on over to the previous post on apex jumps to see the ways these can lead to cutting penalties, because during an apex jump you give yourself not one but two opportunities to cut – during take-off and during landing.

-The second part of this blog with five more ways a skater can get a cutting penalty will follow soon.
+The second part of this blog with five more ways a skater can get a cutting penalty can be found here.